Here are the best smart locks for people on a budget

 - Wi-Fi adapter sold separately

-Best low-profile: Ultraloq U-Bolt
+Best low profile: Ultraloq U-Bolt

-This relatively small smart lock features a pin pad that surrounds the key slot.
+This relatively small smart lock features a pin pad surrounding the key slot.
 You can either get it in Satin Nickel or Black to better match the look of your home.
 The unit can be controlled via Bluetooth and the Ultraloq app.
-Even though it doesn't cost very much, it comes with the Ultraloq Bridge, which enables Wi-Fi controls.
+Even though it doesn't cost very much, it comes with the Ultraloq Bridge, enabling Wi-Fi controls.
 Once in place, buyers can lock and unlock their doors using the app from anywhere they have an internet connection.
 Additionally, this device will work with Google Assistant and Amazon Alexa.

 You can enable auto-unlock so that the lock opens when you approach the door with your phone.
-That's especially helpful when you come back from running errands and your hands are full.
+That's especially helpful when you come back from running errands, and your hands are full.
 If this design catches your interest, it's worth noting that there's also an upgraded version that comes with a fingerprint reader: The U-bolt Pro.

 Pros